rimonim/embedplyr/paper/paper.md

 **embedplyr** is licensed under the GNU General Public License (v3.0).
 All of its source code is stored publicly on Github (https://github.com/rimonim/embedplyr), with a corresponding issue tracker.

+# Acknowledgements

+The author thanks Almog Simchon for helpful feedback in the early stages of development.
+This work was supported in part by a grant by the Ministry of Aliyah and Integration of the State of Israel.

 # References